 Sahar Speaks is unique: it is the first programme of its kind to produce consistent, high-quality journalism from Afghan female correspondents in a global media outlet.

-- Since training and mentoring, it did not take long for our alumni to be recognised for their talents: they have been invited to work for The Associated Press, al Jazeera, Norwegian and German newspapers and The New York Times, amongst others.
+- Since training and mentoring, our alumnae have gone on to work for the BBC, al Jazeera, Norwegian and German newspapers, The New York Times and News Deeply, amongst others.

 Success is: the world hearing and reading Afghan women’s stories, in their own words, as relayed via the global press.